IIBurntLuisII/niepogodasreroll/README.md

 ## Notes
 Much love to all of the people that helped me with this script.
 Thanks to **lmmortalz** that contributed ALOT to this project.

+---

+# TODO
+   - script pause
+   - gui/tui
+   - detect no string on quest 4 (worked on by lmmortalz)

+Remember that contributes are welcome :)

+# Known issues
+   - Script tries to reroll quest 4 even if the quest doesn't exist (current fix is to kill the script while it tries to reroll quest 4)